 • Recommissioned, 3 January 1951, at Alameda, CA.

-• During the Vietnam War USS Hitchiti was assigned to Asiatic-Pacific Theater and participated in the following campaigns:
+• During the Korean War USS Hitchiti participated in the following campaigns:

 Campaign and Dates Campaign and Dates